PharmaCares (now Health Pathfinder) Background

 Our realization was that we are obliged to help people gain access to affordable health care and ensure that none of our community or anyone in need goes without their medicines either.

 As healthcare changes and evolves in the U.S., we will continue to assist those in need.
 Many people will have access to state and national healthcare programs, but they need guidance in which program is right for their healthcare needs.
 Secondly, while awaiting access to care, many Veterans, community members and others are in need of care and medications.
 PharmaCares connects patients to the right patient assistance program (PAP), community program, state, government or private program based on the speed and severity and duration of their need and/or the right organization to get emergency care and medicines and care to the person in need.
-Currently, there are 1.5 million Veterans in need; nationally, 50 million Americans don’t have healthcare.
-There are 44,000 Veterans in the State of Connecticut and 21,000 uninsured people in Litchfield County, CT alone*.
+Many people have healthcare bills from hospitals or healthcare providers that they can’t pay.
+We can help negotiate with providers to reduce or even eliminate healthcare debt.

-PharmaCares helps U.S. Veterans as well as Americans in need gain access to affordable healthcare: health insurance, medicines and medical care.
+PharmaCares helps U.S. Veterans as well as Americans in need gain access to affordable healthcare: health insurance, medicines, and healthcare advocacy.